sdementen/piecash/docs/source/doc/doc.rst

 piecash allows you to:

-- create a GnuCash document from scratch or edit an existing one
+- create a GnuCash book from scratch or edit an existing one
 - create new accounts, transactions, etc or change (within some limits) existing objects.
 - read/browse all objects through an intuitive interface